Post may contain affiliate links.

 Icing the Cake

-Beat together the softened sour cream, vanilla, milk and powdered sugar for the most delicious Cream Cheese Frosting.
+Beat together the softened cream cheese, vanilla, milk and powdered sugar for the most delicious Cream Cheese Frosting.

 Spread the frosting over the Sour Cream Spice Cake.
 I like to sprinkle a few extra chopped pecans over the top, because well…delicious.
 You do you.
 If you have extra and love them like me, it really is spectacular.